 Most splices are either eye splices or end-to-end.
 An eye splice is a good replacement for a bowline on halyards and anywhere a rope ends at a pad eye or becket.
 End-to-end splices are the best way to join two lengths of rope so that they act as one.
-You can use them to repair a damaged rope or to join two different sizes of rope like small diameter, low-stretch dyneema to larger diameter polyester that’s easier to handle.
+You can use them to repair a damaged line or to join two different sizes of line like small diameter, low-stretch dyneema to larger diameter polyester that’s easier to handle.

-Besides being incredibly strong and less problematic, splices give your rigging a much more finished look and display your craftsmanship and attention to detail.
+Besides being incredibly strong and less trouble, splices give your rigging a much more finished look and display your craftsmanship and attention to detail.
 Whether you think that splicing is too complicated or too time consuming, it’s well worth your time to learn how to splice rope.
 To see some examples of useful knots and splices, see my Rigging project category.

 Nothing brings an older sailboat back to life quite like fresh wood finishes.
 A clear, smooth, waterproof finish not only shows off the beauty of the maker’s design, it preserves the wood and retains a yacht’s value.

 Great looking brightwork isn’t a quick fix, it’s a sweat equity investment in your sailboat.
 You have to make occasional deposits into the bank to prevent depreciation.
 The good news is that it not as difficult as it looks and the out-of-pocket cost is relatively low.